ROUND DANCING — CHOREOGRAPHED BALLROOM

 1a,2,

 You might precede this with a single samba walk, giving your trail foot free.
 In semi step forward on trail foot on the "1" count.
 On the "a" step to the side, on the inside edge of the ball of the foot, partial weight.
 On "2" pull trail toward lead and recover.
 You can end in open or semi to continue to progress.
 An alternative is to turn toward partner on "a" and "2" and end in closed wall or open facing wall.
-Samba walk, side samba walk, spot voltas both ways, criss cross voltas both ways.
+In Help Yourself by Cunningham we dance a whisk L&R SCP; samba walk side samba walk; criss cross volta to BFLY COH; whisk R&L;

 Walk, Pickup